fullstack-development/developers-roadmap/frontend/middle-3/fp.md

 # Functional programming

 ## Closures
+* What are free variables?
 * Are immutable closures still can be useful?
 Give several examples.
 * What is dynamic scoping, why is it inconvinient, what are currently widely used analogues?
 * Does JS have dynamic or lexical scoping?
 Is there some exceptions (consider `this` for example)?it
 * What is the funarg problem?
   * Why is it divided to upward and downward problems?
   * Is funarg problem possible in languages without support of free variables?
   * Is funarg problem possible in languages where function cannot escape its scope?
   * Is funarg problem possible in languages with dynamic scoping?
 * How closures can be emulated?
 What are problems will arise with those approaches?
 * Why mutable closure is a sufficient tool to add concurrency to the language (give examples with JS)?
 * Compare closures and objects?
 What are advantages of each stuff?

 ### Resources
 * [JS scope: static, dynamic, and runtime-augmented](https://codeburst.io/js-scope-static-dynamic-and-runtime-augmented-5abfee6223fe)